 The bacterial attachment to the eukaryotic surfaces needs two factors, namely receptor and a ligand.
 The receptors are usually carbohydrates or peptides residues that reside on the eukaryotic cell surface.
-The bacterial ligands are called as adhesions.
-It is typically a macro molecular component of the bacterial cell surface.
+Bacterial ligands are called as adhesions.
+It is typically a macromolecular component of the bacterial cell surface.
 The adhesions are interacting with the host cell receptors.
-The adhesions and the host cell receptors normally interact in specific complementary fashion.
+The adhesions and the host cell receptors normally interact in a specific complementary fashion.
 This specificity is comparable to the type of relationship between enzyme and substrate or antibody and antigen.
-The some of the ligands in bacteria are described as, Type 1 frimbriae, Type 4 pili, S-layer, Glycocalyx, capsule, lipopolysaccharide (LPS), teichoic acid and lipoteichoic acid (LTA).
+Moreover, some ligands in bacteria are described as, Type 1 fimbriae, Type 4 pili, S-layer, Glycocalyx, capsule, lipopolysaccharide (LPS), teichoic acid and lipoteichoic acid (LTA).

 What is Infection?

-Infection is the process of the invasion of body tissues by the infectious agents such as bacteria, viruses, their multiplication and altogether the collective responses by the hosts to particular infectious factors or toxins.
-The infectious diseases are also called as communicable diseases and transmissible diseases.
-The hosts like humans can overcome the infections by using their innate and adaptive immune systems.
+Infection is the invasion of body tissues by infectious agents such as bacteria, viruses, their multiplication and the collective responses by the hosts to particular infectious factors or toxins.
+Communicable diseases and transmissible diseases are alternative names for infectious diseases.
+Hosts like humans can overcome infections by using their innate and adaptive immune systems.
 The innate immune system consists of cells like dendritic cells, neutrophils, mast cells and macrophages that can fight infections.
-The receptors like TLR’S (Toll-like receptors) in the innate immune system easily recognize the infectious agents.
-The bactericides like lysosomes enzymes are highly important in the innate immune system.
+Moreover, receptors like TLR’S (Toll-like receptors) in the innate immune system easily recognize the infectious agents.
+Bactericides like lysosomes enzymes are highly important in the innate immune system.

-In case of the adaptive immune system the antigen presenting cells (APS), B cells and T lymphocytes are collectively inducing antigen-antibody reactions to eliminate the infectious agents from the human body completely.
+In the case of the adaptive immune system, the antigen presenting cells (APS), B cells and T lymphocytes are collectively inducing antigen-antibody reactions to eliminate the infectious agents from the human body completely.
 However, the pathogen has varied mechanisms in order to overcome the innate and adaptive immune system of a human.
-The pathogens have evading mechanisms like preventing from attaching to human macrophages and lysosomes.
-And also the pathogens produce toxins like endotoxins, enterotoxins, Shiga toxins, cytotoxins, heat-stable toxins, and heat-labile toxins.
+In addition, pathogens have evading mechanisms like preventing from attaching to human macrophages and lysosomes.
+Also, pathogens produce toxins like endotoxins, enterotoxins, Shiga toxins, cytotoxins, heat-stable toxins, and heat-labile toxins.
 Some of the well-known bacteria like Salmonella, E-coli produce toxins in the successful infection process.
-A successful infection can only be raised by overcoming the complete molecular immune mechanisms of the hosts.
+Furthermore, a successful infection can only be raised by overcoming the complete molecular immune mechanisms of the hosts.

 What are the Similarities Between Colonization and Infection?

-- Both are main steps of the microbial pathogenicity.
+- Colonization and infection are the main steps of the microbial pathogenicity.

-- Both are working together to cause the disease.
+- They work together to cause the disease.

-- Both of these steps are extremely important for the occurence of the disease or symptoms.
+- Moreover, both these steps are extremely important for the occurrence of the disease or symptoms.

-- Both these steps are equally important for pathogen multiplication.
+- Both of them are equally important for pathogen multiplication.